uvarc/rc-website/content/userinfo/ivy-linux-sw/libre-office.md

 LibreOffice Base is the database component of LibreOffice.
 It uses the HSQLDB as its storage engine, and can be used as a front end for larger databases systems such as MySQL and MariaDB.

+## More Details
+For more details, please visit LibreOffice's [official website] (https://www.libreoffice.org/)